hackclub/hackclub/workshops/expense-tracker/README.md

 I made a GUI for my [expense tracker](https://repl.it/@iamsid47/exp-track-demo2) along with login/logout in this demo.

-This [one](https://repl.it/@iamsid47/exp-track-demo3#main.py) is a more simpler version of the GUI I have made above.
+This [one](https://repl.it/@iamsid47/exp-track-demo3#main.py) is a simpler version of the GUI I have made above.